Automox Remote Tools with Splashtop – Full User Guide

 Tip: For the best experience, use “Auto” scaling and a stable network connection.

-Local Session Recording (Premium)
+Local Session Recording (Resolve)

 You can keep a record of your work for documentation or auditing purposes.
 Session recording enables you to capture and save a video of your remote control session locally on your computer.